AI Codex

 1. Which teams have the clearest use cases?

-Look for teams with high-volume, repetitive, text-heavy work: customer success, marketing, operations, HR.
+Look for high-volume, repetitive, text-heavy work: customer success, marketing, operations, HR.
 These are where Claude delivers fastest.
 Engineering is valuable but complex.
 Sales is high-value but needs more setup.
-Start with clarity.
+Start where the clarity is.

-You cannot write every team's system prompt — you don't know their work well enough.
-Identify one person per team who understands the work AND cares about quality.
-That person becomes the Project owner.
-Your job is to give them a framework and stay out of their way.
+You cannot write every team's system prompt — you do not know their work well enough.
+Identify one person per team who understands the work and cares about quality.
+In the sequential model, that person becomes the Project owner.
+In the wide model, department managers need to know what skills are being built and by whom — not to approve everything, but to help advise and spot where something good should be shared with the rest of the team.

 3. What plan do you actually need?